buildingblocs/2019/index.md

     </div>
 </section>

-> &lsquo;A&rsquo; level / Integrated Programme and &lsquo;O&rsquo; level Computing students come together to build an infocomm-empowered future!
+> &lsquo;A&rsquo; level / Integrated Programme and &lsquo;O&rsquo; level Computing students come together to build an infocomm-empowered future for a Better World!

-## Theme: OYEA Python!
+## Theme: Building a Smart Nation!

-Experience and share the Python-powered web with the world!
+Let's make our Nation Smarter!

 ## Format

-Continuing the success of the inaugural BuildingBloCS '17, 2018 sees the expansion of BuildingBloCS in various sectors!
+Continuing the success of BuildingBloCS '17 and BuidlingBloCS '18, 2019 sees the expansion of BuildingBloCS in various sectors!
 This year, BuildingBloCS expands its target audience to both **O-level and A-level Computing students**.
 Pre-events leading up to the official conference will also enhance students' engagement, building them up for the finale where all will convene at NUS School of Computing for a day of fun, interaction, learning and prizes!

 ## Pre-events